The Five Stans of The Silk Road

 Meals Included: Breakfast, Dinner

-Today we will spend another full day in the magnificent silk road oasis of Khiva.
+Today we will spend another full day in the magnificent Silk Road oasis of Khiva.
 You have free time to wander out, sit by the minaret in the shade and drink tea, or spend your time hunting for handmade souvenirs.
 Your guide is available for you all day to suggest things to do and places to see and they may also join you.

 Enjoy your last day in Uzbekistan and recharge your batteries to be ready for the adventurous next couple of days in Turkmenistan.